 The Signature Class pods are legitimately comfortable for sleeping.
 The beds extend to 6’7″ and I’m 6’2″ – I can stretch out fully.
 The seats have massage functions, adjustable firmness (though honestly, I can’t tell much difference), and plenty of storage space.

 Every seat has USB ports, power outlets, and a decent-sized personal TV.
 The entertainment system isn’t the best I’ve seen, but it’s got enough movies and shows to keep you busy.
-The Acqua di Parma amenity kits are actually useful – I still use the glasses cleaner from my last flight.
+The amenity kits are fantastic, and I still use the glasses cleaner from my last flight!

 On-board Dining with Air Canada Business Class